 But poor asset management practices also introduce financial risks as well.
 For instance, without a clear understanding of what exists in your environment and who has access to it, it can be hard to determine exactly how much spend per year might be wasted on redundant tools or unused software licenses.

-Plus, as more companies shift to remote and hybrid work, spend on SaaS apps skyrockets.
+Plus, as more companies shift to remote and hybrid work, spending on SaaS apps skyrockets.
 Without the right level of visibility into shadow SaaS, organizations are likely putting their budget toward redundant apps, extraneous user licenses, and inactive or orphaned user accounts.

 Why don’t we all have cybersecurity asset management already?